-How to Know If Apple Cider Vinegar Has Gone Bad?
+How to Know If Apple Cider Vinegar has Gone Bad?

 Have a bottle of apple cider vinegar at home?
 It is well-known for its numerous culinary and nutritional applications.
 Ever wonder what would happen if apple cider vinegar went bad?
 Is there a 'use by' date for which to look out?
 We are going to address those queries.
 Let's speak about ACV's shelf life, how to store it correctly, and how to tell if it's not up to par.